AdobeDocs/commerce-extensibility/src/pages/admin-ui-sdk/troubleshooting.md

    `bin/magento admin:adobe-ims:enable`

-   [Configure the Commerce Admin Integration with Adobe ID](https://experienceleague.adobe.com/docs/commerce-admin/start/admin/ims/adobe-ims-config.html#) provides additional information about setting up Adobe Identity Management Service (IMS) on Commerce.
+   [Configure the Commerce Admin Integration with Adobe ID](https://experienceleague.adobe.com/docs/commerce-admin/start/admin/ims/adobe-ims-config.html#) provides additional information about setting up Adobe Identity Management Service (IMS) on Adobe Commerce.

 *  **The registration of the menu is not correct.** Make sure that you defined the correct `menu` method with a `getItems` function that returns an array of the menus to register.